Your Immigration Guide

 Before the NIW analysis, you must first qualify for EB-2 itself.
 EB-2 is for people with either an advanced degree or exceptional ability.

-To qualify through an advanced degree, you generally need a U...i.e., a bachelor’s degree plus five years of progressive work experience).
+To qualify through an advanced degree, you generally need a U.S. master’s degree or higher, or the foreign equivalent.
+Alternatively, you may qualify with a U.S. bachelor’s degree (or foreign equivalent) plus five years of progressive work experience in your field.

 Not sure if you qualify for EB-2 or NIW?
 Request a written visa eligibility assessment to get a structured, attorney-led evaluation.